Book an Appointment

 What Is Surgical Root Canal Treatment (SRCT)?

 Surgical root canal treatment is a procedural effort in which it is necessary to elevate a small flap of tissue adjacent to the involved tooth in order to gain access to and treat root canal disease.
-Surgical root canal treatments are usually minor, in-office procedures performed under local anaesthesia.
+Surgical root canal treatments are usually minor, in-office procedures performed under local anesthesia.
 Once the pathological area is exposed, the doctor performs a “curettage” to remove the diseased tissue from around the root.
 This is usually followed by an “apicoectomy,” a procedure in which the diseased portion of the root is removed.
 A small filling is then usually placed to seal the remaining portion of the root.
 Surgical root canal treatment will often result in a good long-term prognosis for the tooth if the cause of pathology can be effectively eliminated.

 Unfortunately, on occasion, re-treatment efforts may not be possible or cost-effective and extraction may be the only alternative.
 However, saving a tooth that has been previously treated endodontically and is failing is usually possible, can be very predictable, and is typically the most conservative option for the patient.